-OneLife Suffolk is packed with guidance and advice on how to live healthier, but here we also give answers to some often asked questions (let us know if there is a question you would like the answer to that isn’t listed here).
+OneLife Suffolk is packed with guidance and advice on how to live healthier, but we have also provided answers to some frequently asked questions.
+Please let us know if there is a question you would like the answer to that isn’t listed here.

 Can siblings attend any of the programmes too?

 Yes, if one child in the family is eligible, then their siblings can attend too.
 This avoids one child feeling victimised because of their size.

 Can anyone else attend the 10-week programme?

 The child/children can attend alongside their main carers, such as their guardian, parents or grandparents, but no others are to attend.